Skip to main content

 Step 4 Build an auditable operations file.
 Name owners for legal, finance, and board decisions, set a target timeline, and keep a question log plus version history.
 The goal is traceable decisions, not extra process.

 Step 5 Run a readiness check before design.
 Do a joint pass with counsel and finance.
-If the pack does not clearly state the entity status, plan objective, Section 401(a) structure under review, and decision owners, keep gathering inputs before you design.
+If your documentation does not clearly state the entity status, plan objective, Section 401(a) structure under review, and decision owners, keep gathering inputs before you design.

 Set one primary objective first, then make ownership and participation rules serve that objective.
 If you cannot clearly say whether the plan is mainly for retention, owner liquidity, or financing efficiency, pause before drafting terms.